Cooper's Hawk

 Statewide.
 As rare summer resident, statewide, except possibly absent as a breeder in the unforested areas in the Mississippi Lowlands.

-Cooper's hawks forage for birds in hedgerows, along tree lines, and occasionally at bird feeders.
-They are agile fliers and capable of pursuing and catching other birds in flight, and they may visit bird feeders in winter to prey on the birds attracted to the area.
-They fly swiftly, emerging from the cover of the trees and shrubs, surprising their prey.
-They may also eat small mammals such as squirrels and mice.
+They are agile fliers and capable of pursuing and catching other birds in flight, and they may visit bird feeders in winter to prey on birds attracted to the area.
+They fly swiftly, emerging from the cover of trees and shrubs, surprising their prey.

 Uncommon migrant and winter resident; rare summer resident.